kazilab/BioPy/README.md

 # BioPy
-NAVIGATING BIOMEDICAL DATA: A Python Approach for Beginners
+Python Essentials for Biomedical Data Exploration: An Introductory Guide